Impacts on the likelihood to change jobs

 Opportunities for career growth affect likelihood to switch jobs

-Offering professional development opportunities and promoting career growth in the workplace builds diverse, equitable, and inclusive communities for employees and ultimately, keeps employees from switching jobs.
+Offering professional development opportunities and promoting career growth in the workplace builds diverse, equitable, and inclusive communities for employees.
+Ultimately, it keeps employees from switching jobs.
 Index insights support this:

 - 82% of employees are very unlikely or somewhat unlikely to switch jobs when their organization provides them with the tools and resources they need to do their job effectively.